mjf1406/DidgYa/README.md

 -   updated modal button colors to align with palette
 -   added icons to dropdowns : requires a custom dropdown for the SVG to display properly
     -   urine color, stool shape, stool color
+-   added masturbation to presets
+-   added boolean as input option when creating a DidgYa

 ### Complete